 Pioneer XDJ XZ

-If screens are appealing to you the Denon Prime 4 is a great alternative.
+If screens are appealing to you, the Denon Prime 4 Plus is a great alternative.
 It’s a standalone unit packed with an impressive list of features.
 It is more expensive than the DDJ 1000SRT but well worth the extra investment if you don’t want to use your laptop.

-- Large 10-inch full-color screen with included Engine Prime Music Management software.
+- Large 10-inch full-color screen with included Engine DJ software but also compatible with Serato.

 - Stand-alone capable.
 You can leave your laptop at home for gigs.